Buying Facilitation® is a Method not just a term

 Twenty five years ago, as part of my lifelong study of how brains make decisions, I realized that new decisions shift the status quo.
 All decisions, therefore, are basically change management problems.

-Before new decisions get made, the status quo – the underlying system of rules, beliefs, relationships, etc. – must buy-in to the proposed change or it will resist and push back.
+Before new decisions get made, the status quo – the underlying system of rules, beliefs, relationships, etc. – must (by the very nature of homeostasis) buy-in to the proposed change or it will resist and push back.
 And the time it takes for buy-in to occur is the length of the change cycle.
 Or, in sales, the length of the sales cycle.

 I was running my start-up at the time and noticed that staff didn’t have the flexibility they needed and prospects took far too long to make buying decisions.
 Before this I had been in sales for many years and had just assumed that buyers were making dumb decisions.
 But in my company I realized the problem: within people systems (as in all systems), the status quo prevailed regardless of the efficacy of the need to change.
 Any proposed change either didn’t happen, or it took too long.
 The system certainly pushed back when it felt attacked – rightly or wrongly.